wandeg/microsoft-graph-docs/api-reference/testoutput/experimental/api/mobileapptroubleshootingevent-post-applogcollectionrequests.md

 ## Response
-If successful, this method returns a `201 Created` response code and a [appLogCollectionRequest](../resources/intune-devices-applogcollectionrequest.md) object in the response body.
+If successful, this method returns a `201 Created` response code and a [appLogCollectionRequest](../resources/applogcollectionrequest.md) object in the response body.

-## Example
+## Examples

 ### Request
 Here is an example of the request.